-Resolutions don’t work because they imply that you’re not already trying to accomplish them.
+New Year’s Resolutions don’t work because they imply that you’re not already trying to accomplish them.
 A healthy, well-balanced, successful life should be the standard every day of every year of your entire life.
-It should never appear out of the blue as a random resolution on some special day.
-It has to be a lifestyle.
+It should never appear out of the blue as a stupid New Year’s resolution on some special day.
+Rather, it has to be a lifestyle.

 They also don’t work because they’re focused on outer superficial things that you have no control over.
 Losing weight is superficial.
 Being a healthy person is foundational.
 Values are much more powerful than goals.
 Goals are superficial.
 Values are fundamental.
 Goals are directional.
 Values are the drivers.
 If you have a goal to lose weight but don’t value health and vanity, I promise you failure.
 Did I say vanity?
 I meant just health.
 People dieting and “trying to lose weight” aren’t skinny—at least they don’t stay that way for long.
 Healthy people dedicated to respecting their bodies are skinny.

 For example, I don’t go on diets or count calories or own scales or any of that normal horrible sounding stuff.
 I simply decided a long time ago that I wanted to be a healthy person, feel good and

 have shredded abs look my best.
 I valued those things much more than momentary tastiness.
 It was just a logical decision.
 As a result I’ve never had to set a resolution or a goal concerning health.
 As a matter of fact, it would be virtually impossible to improve my health.
 If I improved my health one iota I’d probably never die.
 And since my only friends at that point would be vampires and Dick Clark, I have no desire for that—it’s too dangerous.
 Wait, did Clark die?
 He may have died recently.
 Just pretend he’s still alive for the sake of that’s-the-funniest-name-for-this-paragraph.
 He’s probably secretly still alive anyway.
 Clark, don’t die.